Karthi5551212/Data_Analysis_Projects/README.md

 # About
 Hi, I am Karthi.
 I have an Educational Background in Bachelor of Engineering.
 I am on Track to develop my Strong foundation in the data analysis field.
 Started my career in python developing I transitioned into Data Analysis and been working in this field for past one year.
 I honed my ability to develop and execute python codes, SQL and work in Excel, Statistics to optimize the operations and generate impactful results.

-# Projects
-In this section I will list data analytics projects briefly describing the technology I used to solve cases.

 # POWER BI
 **Description:**
 Developed a comprehensive Power BI dashboard to provide key business insights for a retail dataset, supporting strategic decision-making and performance optimization.